Wint3rmute/ReqSnake/requirements/REQ-CLI.md

 > child-of: REQ-CLI-1

 > REQ-CLI-3
-> When the user runs `reqsnake.py lock` and the requirements have not changed since the last lock, the CLI shall print a message indicating that the lockfile is already up-to-date (e.g., "requirements.lock is already up-to-date.").
-Only print the "requirements.lock updated" message if the lockfile was actually changed.
+> When the user runs `reqsnake.py lock` and the requirements have not changed since the last lock, the CLI shall print a message indicating that the lockfile is already up-to-date (e.g., "reqsnake.lock is already up-to-date.").
+Only print the "reqsnake.lock updated" message if the lockfile was actually changed.
 > child-of: REQ-CLI-1

 > REQ-CLI-4